Revoke entitlement

 |---|---|---|---|

-idempotencyKey | string | — | Makes a retried request run at most once; a repeat with the same key returns the earlier result.
+idempotencyKey | string | (required) | A retried submit with the same key runs at most once.
 See idempotency. |

-actor | Principal | — | Who is asking.
-Must be system or operator — see Authorization. |
+actor | Principal | (required) | Who is asking.
+Must be system or operator, see Authorization. |

-userId | string | — | The user losing ownership.
+userId | string | (required) | The user losing ownership.
 A blank or whitespace-only value throws. |

-sku | string | — | The item or feature code to revoke, such as "wrld_pass".
+sku | string | (required) | The item or feature code to revoke, such as "wrld_pass".
 A blank or whitespace-only value throws. |

-reason | string | — (omitted) | Optional note for the audit trail. |
+reason | string | — | Optional note for the audit trail; omitted when not given. |

 Returns

-committed— the user owned the SKU and the ownership record was dropped.duplicate— a request with the sameidempotencyKeyalready ran; the earliertransactionis returned unchanged.rejected— the user did not own the SKU.
+committed: the user owned the SKU and the ownership record was dropped.duplicate: a request with the sameidempotencyKeyalready ran; the earliertransactionis returned unchanged.rejected: the user did not own the SKU.
 The onlyRejectionCodehere isNOT_ENTITLED.

 The committed transaction is a lifecycle marker.
 It carries a fresh id and commit time.
 Its legs and links lists are empty, because nothing posted to the ledger.